jayanandhanan/ai-ml-journey/mathematics/calculus/calculus 1/unit3-derivatives: chain rule and advanced topics.md

 ---

-> This file is part of my AI/ML journey repo documenting foundational math skills before diving into machine learning and AI model building.
+> This file is part of my AI/ML journey repo documenting foundational math skills before diving into machine learning and AI.